 You don’t need a big honkin’ steamer to take up precious real estate in your travel bags.
 Opt for one that clocks in at 2 lbs or lighter—most should be ballpark 1.5 lbs.

 Be sure to double check that the travel steamer you’re considering is safe for a variety of fabrics.
 This way, you can confidently erase wrinkles from suits, pants, dresses, even delicates.

 Alternately, pack only tops and bottoms made of the fabric that you’re able to use the steamer on.
 This might be more work in the end, depending on your wardrobe, but might be a factor in choosing new pieces to add to your travel capsule wardrobe.

 You don’t have all day—adventure is out there!
 Try to find a steamer that heats up in two minutes or less.
 Less standing, more steaming.

 Feel confident, professional, and capable ASAP.
-PurSteam is a popular steamer brand amongst travelers—it heats up in 90 seconds, is gentle on fabrics (including nylon, satin, cotton, wool, etc.), and only weighs 1.1 lbs.
+PurSteam is a popular steamer brand amongst travelers.
+The PurSteam heats up in 90 seconds, is gentle on fabrics (including nylon, satin, cotton, wool), and only weighs 1.1 lbs.
 Though it doesn’t last for a full 10 minutes of steaming, the six ounce reservoir will keep you going for six to seven minutes.